box-project/box/doc/configuration.md

 If a `composer.json` is found without a `composer.lock`, the it will be taken as the source of truth for establishing the requirements regardless of whether there is no `composer.lock` because there is no dependencies or because it has been removed.

+**Warning**: this check is still done within the PHAR.
+As a result, if [the required extension to open the PHAR][compression] due to the compression algorithm is not loaded, a hard failure will still appear: the requirement checker _cannot_ be executed before that.

 ## Including files